Jason2Brownlee/AuthoritySite/notes/thesis.md

 Focused on _Python developers_, but substitute your preferred programming language or platform.

 1. Python developers cannot know everything.
+2. Python developers find API documentation terse if not user-hostile.
-2. Python developers prefer code examples over reading API docs.
+3. Python developers prefer code examples over reading API docs.
-3. Python developers search for solutions online and copy-paste it into their projects to save time.
+4. Python developers search for solutions online and copy-paste it into their projects to save time.
-4. Python developers trust websites that repeatedly offer working code that solves precise problems.
+5. Python developers trust websites that repeatedly offer working code that solves precise problems.
-5. Python developer are happy sign-up to access to free cheat sheets, guides and courses from a trusted site.
+6. Python developers are happy sign-up to access to free cheat sheets, guides and courses from a trusted site.
-6. Python developers are happy to purchase training material like books and courses from a trusted site.
+7. Python developers are happy to purchase training material like books and courses from a trusted site.

 ## 1. Python developers cannot know everything.